 Morning Check In:

 How much energy am I starting out with today?
+How much capacity do I have?

 Do I have enough energy for all the things I have packed into the day?